CarlosArleo/CoverLetters/docs/cv/Living_System_Integrity.md

 1.  **Maintain the Chain of Command:** Do not add complex logic or direct tool calls to the `actions.ts` file.
 All orchestration must happen within the primary flow.
 2.  **Tools Must Be Resilient:** Any new tool that interacts with external services **must** have robust internal error handling and return structured error messages instead of throwing errors.
-3.  **Prompts Must Be Error-Aware:** Any prompt that consumes data from a fallible tool must be explicitly instructed on how to handle the error states of that tool.
+3.  **Prompts Must Be Intelligent:** Any prompt that consumes data from a fallible tool must be explicitly instructed on how to handle the error states of that tool and how to format the final output correctly.
 4.  **The User Interface Displays, It Does Not Decide:** The UI should react to the final state provided by the `actions.ts` file.
 It should not contain complex decision-making logic.

 By adhering to this architectural blueprint, the Strategic Application Engine will remain a robust, reliable, and intelligent "living system."